fdeantoni/knot-step-acme/README.md

   --wait
 ```

-If your K3D is running on another machine, you can instead tell K3D's CoreDNS to use your remote Knot instance on port 9053.
-You can do so as follows:
+Anything running on K3D will now use the Knot Step Acme instance running on the docker network.
+If, however, your K3D is *not* running on the same docker network, you will need to configure K3D's CoreDNS instead.
+We will have to tell it to use your remote Knot instance on port 9053 to resolve anything with `*.test`, which you can do so as follows:

 ```bash
 # Create a config file pointing .test to your Knot instance (non-standard DNS port 9053)